 Mt.
-Kanchenjunga (8586m/28169ft & treasures of the snow) is the third height mountain in the world and was first climb by the British in 1956.
+Kanchenjunga (8586m/28169ft & treasures of the snow) is the third height mountain in the world and was first climbed by the British in 1956.
 Lying on the Nepal – Sikkim borders, the lush landscape of the Kanchenjunga area is an ideal environment for musk beer, blue sheep and the infamous yeti.
-Few westerners have traveled to this remote area.
+Few westerners have travelled to this remote area.

 Until 1852, Kanchenjunga was assumed to be the highest mountain in the world, but calculations made by the British Great Trigonometric Survey in 1849 came to the conclusion that Mount Everest (known as Peak XV at the time) was the highest and Kanchenjunga the third-highest.

 The Japanese now took up the challenge and mounted expeditions in 1976, 1973 and 1974 during which they climbed Yalung Kang.
 A German Expedition climbed Yalung Kang in 1975, and in 1977 an Indian army team mounted the second successful expedition to the main peak of Kanchenjunga.